eldr-rb/eldr/README.md

 ### Rendering a Template

-Eldr provides no render helper in it's core but it is easy to define your own.
+Eldr provides no render helper in its core but it is easy to define your own.
 One can use Tilt as the templating library (with your engine of choice) and then create some helper methods to handle finding the template and rendering it.

 Create a module with the following: